 Think of Balmonds as your daily vitamin supplement!

-If you’re prone to seborrheic dermatitis, try regular applications of Balmonds Scalp Oil, with its key ingredient, borage seed oil (also known as star flower) which is exceptionally rich in gamma linoleic acid (GLA), and has been shown to reduce inflammation when applied topically to the skin.
+If you’re prone to seborrheic dermatitis, try regular applications of Balmonds Scalp Oil to keep skin healthy and hydrated.
+The oil's hero ingredient is borage seed oil (also known as star flower), which is exceptionally rich in gamma linoleic acid (GLA), and has been shown to reduce inflammation when applied topically to the skin.
 Both Scalp Oil and Skin Salvation also contain hemp seed oil, which is a fantastic source of skin-friendly essential fatty acids, and both are naturally antimicrobial to help support the normal balance of flora on the skin.

 Balmonds Skin Salvation with hemp seed & beeswax, from £7.99 for 30ml